Command Line Usage

 Examples:

-# Organize music library using default format: album/albumartist
+# Organize music library using default format (copies files, skips files with no metadata): album/albumartist

 python organize.py /path/to/music/library /path/to/organized/library